goldshakil/ShortestPath_C/README.md

 * In the matrix representing a circuit:

-  a)"\*" squares are blocked squares b)"0" squares are available to route a wire. c)The number i represents the ith component.
+  - "\*" squares are blocked squares
+  - "0" squares are available to route a wire.
+  - The number i represents the ith component.

 * All components should be connected where there is a path between every pair of components, but those paths cannot be crossed.
 A path consists of squares which are horizontally or vertically adjacent.